DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 - It should be clear that the enemy / enemies are the reason they cannot progress.
 - Therefore, the player is motivated to kill the enemies

-## Combat
+# Combat Revision
-- Combat in the game needs to be refined more.
+Combat in the game needs to be refined more.

+### Waves
 - For areas with waves, the waves should progressively become more difficult.
 	- An EXAMPLE of how harder waves *could* work:
 		- 1st wave has only crawlers